 Elevation is also a factor.
 At high altitude the sky tends to be darker, and the atmosphere clearer (less pollution).
 But even with all these perfect conditions, nature has a way of raining down on your parade, or in our case rolling in the fog.
 We only had a less than an hour to enjoy the clear night sky before fog obscured the sky.

-- your rig may not autofocus since everything’s dark.
+- Your lens may not autofocus since everything’s dark.
 Use manual focus and set your lens to focus at infinity.